kosa12/kopuz/README.md

 ## Overview

-Kopuz allows you to scan your local directories for audio files, or you jellyfin library, automatically organizing them into a browsable library.
-You can navigate by artists, albums, or explore your custom playlists.
+Kopuz allows you to scan your local directories for audio files, or stream from your Jellyfin or Subsonic (Navidrome, etc.) server, automatically organizing everything into a browsable library.
+You can navigate by artists, albums, genres, or explore your custom playlists.
 The application is built for performance and desktop integration, utilizing the power of Rust.

 ## Features

-- **Theming**: Includes dynamic theming support to customize the visual appearance.
+- **Theming**: Includes dynamic theming support to customize the visual appearance. you can also build your own custom theme from scratch with full color variable control.
-- **Native Integration**: Integrates with system media controls (MPRIS) and "Now Playing" displays.
+- **Native Integration**: Integrates with system media controls on Linux (MPRIS), macOS (Now Playing / Remote Command Center), and Windows (System Media Transport Controls).
 - **Discord RPC**: Embedded RPC included!!!
-- **Double Option**: Yes, you can also use your jellyfin server to listen to your music coming from your server!
+- **Multiple Backends**: Stream from your Jellyfin or Subsonic-compatible server (Navidrome works great), or just point it at a local folder. mix and match as you like.
 - **Lyrics Support**: Enjoy real-time synced and plain lyrics, complete with auto-scrolling to follow along with your music.
+- **Favorites**: Star tracks locally or sync favorites with your Jellyfin/Subsonic server.
+- **Playlists**: Create and manage your own playlists, add individual tracks or whole albums at once, and sync playlists to your server.
+- **Genre Browsing**: Browse your library by genre for both local and server music.
+- **Search**: Search across artists, albums, and tracks with real-time results.
+- **Listening Logs**: Tracks play counts locally so you can see what you actually listen to most.
+- **Scrobbling**: Scrobble to ListenBrainz. for Jellyfin users, [jellyfin-plugin-listenbrainz](https://github.com/lyarenei/jellyfin-plugin-listenbrainz) is recommended if you use multiple clients.
+- **Language Support**: UI available in English and Russian, with more languages easy to add.
 - **High Performance**: Heavy background processing and an optimized library scanner ensure the app opens instantly, runs smoothly, and skips previously indexed files quickly.
 - **Auto-Cleanup**: Automatically removes missing or deleted tracks from your library when rescanning.
 - **Smooth Navigation**: Enjoy a polished interface where scroll positions reset properly as you browse different views and pages.
+- **Reduce Animations**: Accessibility setting to tone down motion effects if you prefer a calmer UI.

 ## Installation